TerminalJack/Spriter2UnityDX/README.md

 > Note about bone scales: Strictly speaking, the importer supports a bone changing its scale.
 It will not *tween* (i.e. animate) a bone's scale, however.

+## Import options.
+...

 ## Anatomy of the generated prefab.
+...

+## Details of an imported animation clip
 ...

 ## Runtime components.